 - In Harry Potter, among the Wizarding world, "Merlin" and his various personal effects (such as "Merlin's baggy pants") are used in much the same way that "God" is in real life.

 - Dragonriders of Pern: "Shards!" and "By the first egg!" are both swears, reflecting the importance of the dragons (and the eggs from which they hatch) to the survival of the residents of Pern.

 - In the 1960's live action Batman, Robin had a habit of making up his own swears at least Once an Episode, most of which are listed here.
 Holy Smokes, Batman!
 That's a lot of phrases!

-- In the 2004 remake of Battlestar Galactica and 2009 prequel Caprica, 'Frak' is used extensively as a PG-13 workaround.
+- Battlestar Galactica (Reimagined).
+In the 2004 remake and 2009 prequel Caprica, 'Frak' is used extensively as a PG-13 workaround.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.